arctelix/.dotsys/README.md

 ### That's cool, what else does it do ?

-- Supports Mac, Enterprise Linux, Fedora, FreeBSD, OpenBSD, Ubunto, Debian, Windows 10 w/Bash, Windows Babun, Windows Cygwin, Windows Mysys
+- Supports Mac, all Linux variations, FreeBSD, OpenBSD, Ubunto, Debian, Windows 10 w/Bash, Windows Babun, Windows Cygwin, Windows Mysys
 - Supports all posix compliant shells and has NO DEPENDENCIES.
-- Decouples package-managers and dotfiles form the configuration.
-- Minimal and intelligent defaults that are easily superseded.
-- Dependency management system for topics.
 - Allows a configuration to be deployed on multiple platforms.
+- Decouples software installation and system config from dotfiles.
 - Automates repository download, installation, and management.
 - Supports multiple repositories and branches.
+- Save unlimited configurations for one repository.
+- Manages personal information and separates from public repo.
+- Minimal and intelligent defaults that are easily superseded.
+- Allows user to choose exactly what they want form a config!
-- Easily review and modify what you want before install.
+- Easily review and modify yaml configs before installation.
 - Constant visual feedback on what's happening.
-- On screen confirmation for all tasks or ride hands free!
+- Provides dependency management system for topics.
-- Guided configuration (no docs or code to read).
+- Guided setup and install (no docs or code to read).
 - Optionally migrate existing dotfiles and or topics to dotsys.
-- Automatically backs up any original files we replace (safety first!).
+- Automatically backs up any original files (safety first!).
+- Separates dotfiles configs from extension sourcing.
 - Management and organization of OS settings and versions (soon).
 - An API you already know how to use.
 - AND MANY MORE FEATURES